Strongich/ML_practice/README.md

 # Data Science internship test
-## All readme files with info about tasks is inside tasks folders.
+## All readme files with info about tasks are inside tasks folders.